smy329/flavor-fusion-client-react/task_description_follow_Up.md

    > Make sure that the navbar and footer are present on all pages:

-5. When a user clicks on the login button, they will be redirected to the login page having the following:

-   - Email/Password
-   - Google Sign-in
-   - GitHub Sign-in
-   - A link that will redirect to the registration page

 ## **Bonus**

 1. Create a readme for **client-side** and write about your project (at least 5 bullet points) .Do not forget to add your live site link of your website here.